 \section{Introduction}

 We prove a propagation of chaos result for the interacting particle system in $\mathbb{R}^{d}$ described by the equations

-where $K,\sigma_{k}:\mathbb{R}^{d}\rightarrow\mathbb{R}^{d}$, $k\in\mathbb{N} $, are uniformly Lipschitz continuous and $\left( B^{k}\right) _{k\in\mathbb{N}}$ are independent real-valued Brownian motions on a filtered probability space $\left( \Omega,\mathcal{F},\mathcal{F}_{t},P\right) $; the additional assumption Hypothesis \ref{noise} will be imposed on $\sigma_{k}$'s, in Section \ref{Settings}.
-In \eqref{SDE 1} we chose Stratonovich stochastic integration since the final result, in Stratonovich form and under Hypothesys \ref{noise}, is more clear and elegant.
-However, at the price of additional terms, the results hold for the It\^{o} case and under more general assumptions (for instance time-dependent $\sigma_k$), see Section \ref{extensions and variants}.
+where $K,\sigma_{k}:\mathbb{R}^{d}\rightarrow\mathbb{R}^{d}$, $k\in \mathbb{N} $, are uniformly Lipschitz continuous and $ ( B^{k} ) _{k\in \mathbb{N}}$ are independent real-valued Brownian motions on a filtered probability space $ ( \Omega,\mathcal{F},\mathcal{F}_{t},P ) $; the additional assumption Hypothesis \ref{noise} will be imposed on $\sigma_{k}$'s, in Section~\ref{Settings}.
+In \eqref{SDE 1}, we chose Stratonovich stochastic integration since the final result, in Stratonovich form and under Hypothesis \ref{noise}, is more clear and elegant.
+However, at the price of additional terms, the results hold for the It\^{o} case and under more general assumptions (e.g., time-dependent $\sigma_k$); see Section~\ref{extensions and variants}.

 The classical propagation of chaos framework considered in the literature deals with the system